15 Things to do in Dresden, Germany (+ map): Best places to visit

 The residential palace is literally a mix of different architectural styles from Renaissance, Baroque to Historicism.
 Every corner is different and unique.

-Royal Palace Dresden / sights to see in Dresden
+Royal Palace Dresden / things to do in Dresden

-Residential Palace / Sights to see in Dresden
+Residential Palace / things to do in Dresden

-Looking at the Royal Palace, it is almost unbelievable that after the air raids during the 2. of the World War almost burned down.
+Looking at the Royal Palace, it is almost unbelievable that it almost burned down after the air raids during World War II.
 Its reconstruction was completed only in recent years.

 Today, the Residential Palace houses several museums where you can see rich art collections in beautiful spaces.
 You can choose between the New and the Historic Green Vault.